 When I referenced this teaching and attitude about submission to government and obedience thereof to the person I was speaking with, they immediately were highly offended by the notion of obedience.

-Admittedly obedience does not come natural to us.
+Admittedly obedience does not come naturally to us.
 Just ask any mom or dad.

-Furthermore when it comes to obedience, all I have to say about that is, it was disobedience that got this whole world messed up in the first place.
+Furthermore, when it comes to obedience, all I have to say about that is, it was disobedience that got this whole world messed up in the first place.
+If disobedience to God is what got our country and the entire world in the bad state we now find ourselves, why do we think that continued disobedience will correct it?

 Thinking for themselves without wisdom was a major mistake as it is today with our culture and society.

-Currently we have God’s word as the cornerstone of our obedience.
-It will be the measuring stick of our spiritual growth in this life, and the absolute authority of our judgement in the next.
+Currently, we have God’s word as the cornerstone of our obedience.
+It will be the measuring stick of our spiritual growth in this life, and the absolute authority of our judgment in the next.